Skip to content

 · Admission prices can be found on our webpage here (National Trust members enter for free).

-· If you’re visiting with a wheelchair or pushchair, there is level access from the car park to the house and farmyard.
-Accessible, level paths can be found around the estate, but please note that some woodland trails may be unsuitable.
+· If you’re visiting with a wheelchair or pushchair, there is level access from the car park to the house, walled garden, around the lake and farmyard.
+Please note that some woodland trails may be unsuitable.
 If you require assistance or more information, please ask a member of our friendly team.